 The table and information above assume no exercise by the underwriters of their option to purchase additional shares in this offering.
-If the underwriters exercise in full their option to purchase additional shares of our Common Stock in this offering, the number of shares held by purchasers from us in this offering, and the percentage of shares held by existing stockholders would be reduced to to the total number of shares of our Common Stock outstanding immediately after this offering.
+If the underwriters exercise in full their option to purchase additional shares of our Common Stock in this offering, the number of shares held by purchasers from us in this offering would be increased to shares, or % of the total number of shares of our Common Stock outstanding immediately after this offering, and the percentage of shares held by existing stockholders would be reduced to % of the total number of shares of our Common Stock outstanding immediately after this offering.